 Marriage is a sacred knot, which binds a man and a woman in a formal and legal relationship.
 Therefore Nikah is the first while, Walima, or the marriage feast, is the second of the two conventional parts of an Islamic wedding.
 The practice is to perform Walima after the Nikah or wedding service.

 The word valima is derived from “Awlama,” which means accumulating or amass.
-Walima was organized by Arabs for supper or meals, Where individuals were welcomed and gathered.
+Arabs organized Walima for supper or meals, Where individuals were welcomed and gathered.
 Later on, the term got exclusive for the wedding dinner.

 What is a Walima?